 More recently, Hannah contributed her Ancient Greek translation and design skills to We Players for The Odyssey on Angel Island .
 Hannah has also worked with Rapid Descent Theatre Company, Round Belly Theatre Company, and performed on the Old Vic stage in London with Kevin Spacey’s T.S.
-Eliot US/UK Exchange.
+Eliot U.S./UK Exchange.
 She has performed in roles including Imogen in Cymbeline, Rosaline in Love’s Labour’s Lost and Jocasta in Seneca’s Oedipus.

 Her directing credits include The Furies, a production that she trans-adapted from Aeschylus’ Oresteia.
 Detailing her work on The Furies, Hannah published a paper entitled, “Translating Cultures: Bridging the Ancient and Modern through Trans-adaptation and Performance,” in The Mercurian: A Theatrical Translation Review.

-She is a recognized Actor Combatant with the Society of American Fight Directors.
+Hannah is a recognized Actor Combatant with the Society of American Fight Directors.